UCSF Sandler Fellows:

 Michael Oldham, Ph.D.
 Michael was a graduate student in Dan Geschwind's laboratory at UCLA, where he studied the organization of the human brain transcriptome using computational methods.
 By analyzing transcriptome organization in microarray data generated from specific human brain regions, he was able to identify recurrent patterns of gene activity associated with specific cell types and functional processes.
 As a UCSF Fellow, Michael intends to employ computational and experimental approaches to construct, characterize, and compare gene co-expression networks in discrete regions from the developing and adult human brain.
 These molecular "maps" of gene activity will facilitate the major goals of Michael's research, which are to: (1) refine the cellular taxonomy of the human brain on the basis of gene expression, (2) annotate gene function in the human brain through the principle of "guilt-by-association", and (3) provide a holistic framework for studying the molecular and cellular evolution of the human brain, as well as perturbations in gene expression that are associated with specific neurological and neuropsychiatric diseases.

 David Weinberg, Ph.D.
-David is currently a graduate student with Dave Bartel at the Whitehead Institute at MIT and will be joining UCSF in the middle of 2013.
-He has uncovered key RNAi pathway components and target genes in budding yeast.
+David was a graduate student with Dave Bartel at the Whitehead Institute at MIT and joined UCSF in 2013.
+While a student, he uncovered key RNAi pathway components and target genes in budding yeast.
 David also discovered how the Dicer processing enzyme uses an unusual mechanism and structure to act a molecular ruler, and how Argonaute utilizes guide RNAs in RISC complexes.
-He has initiated a program to study eukaryotic translation regulation, including the roles of cellular context, RNA sequence, and mRNA looping on translational efficiency, and the proteins involved, which he will study as a UCSF Sandler Fellow.
+While still at MIT, he initiated an independent program to study eukaryotic translation regulation, including the roles of cellular context, RNA sequence, and mRNA looping on translational efficiency, and the proteins involved, and is now investigating these aspects as a UCSF Sandler Fellow.

 Systems Biology Fellows: